geo-ant/varpro/README.md

 The `SeparableNonlinearModel` trait can be manually implemented to describe a model function.
-This often allows us to shave of the last hundreds of microseconds from the computation e.g. by caching intermediate calculations.
+This often allows us to shave of the last hundreds of microseconds from the computation, e.g. by caching intermediate calculations.
 The crate documentation contains detailed examples.

-This interface is not only useful for performance, but also for cases that are difficult or impossible to accomodate using only the `SeparableModelBuilder`.
-It was designed for performance and ease of use and should cover most use cases, but there are limitations to what it is supposed to do.
+This interface is not only useful for performance, but also for use cases that are difficult or impossible to accomodate using only the `SeparableModelBuilder`.
+The builder was created for ease of use and performance, but it has some limitations by design.

 ## Acknowledgements